Auto Multicam Editing in Premiere Pro: Switch Cameras & Speakers with AI

 Final Thoughts

-If you’re tired of scrubbing timelines, awkward cuts, and hours of speaker alignment, just open Cutback.
+If you’re tired of scrubbing timelines, awkward cuts, and hours of speaker alignment, just open Premiere Assistant.

 With Auto Multicam Editing, your edit can go from raw to review-ready in minutes.